 --

 13 billion emails sent every day are unsolicited junk mail.
+90% of these are sent by fewer than 200 people.

 - Evan I. Schwartz